selcuksert/selcuksert.github.io/_posts/2021-12-25-apache-kafka.md

 To make the cluster fault-tolerant and highly-available, and to keep data intact the content of partitions on topics can be copied across brokers (both within corporate datacenters and across geographically dispersed availability zones).
 With that replication scheme the ingested data always has a copy on multiple brokers for the sake of resilience, backup and avoid outages in case of failures and maintenance operations.
 The best practice for setting replication factor in production deployment is an odd number, 3 at minimum, to achieve quorum in an election process.

 ## Message Format
 All messages on Kafka are stored/transmitted as raw bytes.
 It is required for performance in terms of high I/O throughput, less memory consumption and CPU cycles during data processing.
+Demo[^8] showed that a cloud hosted Kafka cluster handles 10GB/sec.
 Clients are responsible to serialize and de-serialize these byte streams to higher-level representations (e.g. String, Long, custom models) using protocol formats such as JSON, Avro, ProtoBuf.
 There is no message type or format checking on Kafka.
 Here is a list of external serializer/de-serializer (Serde) implementations that are needed for primitive types:

 |Data Type|Serde|
 |---------|-----|